- noon (n.)

 - c.
-1500, "typical, common;" 1640s, "standing at a right angle," from Late Latin normalis "in conformity with rule, normal," from Latin normalis "made according to a carpenter's square," from norma "rule, pattern," literally "carpenter's square" (see norm).
+1500, "typical, common;" 1640s, "standing at a right angle," from Late Latin normalis "in conformity with rule, normal," from Latin normalis "made according to a carpenter's square," from norma "rule, pattern," literally "carpenter's square," which is of unknown origin (see norm).
 Meaning "conforming to common standards, usual" is from 1828, but probably older than the record [Barnhart].

 As a noun meaning "usual state or condition," from 1890.
 Sense of "normal person or thing" is from 1894.
 Normal school (1834) is from French école normale (1794), a republican foundation.
 The city of Normal, Illinois, U.S., was named 1857 for the normal school established there.

 - 1857, "mathematical condition of being at right angles," from normal + -cy.
 Associated since c.
 1920 with U.S. president Warren G. Harding and derided as an example of his incompetent speaking style.
 Previously used mostly in the mathematical sense.
 The word preferred by purists for "a normal situation" is normality (1849).

 - 1849, from normal + -ity.
 Perhaps influenced by French normalité (1834).